-This installation features a site-specific landscape painting, inside a hanging tray.
+Launched as part of our Autumn Preview on 1 August 2023, this installation features a site-specific landscape painting, inside a hanging tray, slicing through the width of Kunstverein Aughrim.
 It is both a screen, protecting an inner world, and a façade, projecting information.
 It is a topological enquiry and a pictorial representation of a multi-dimensional terrain.
-It sits aside a major new body of work by the artist Sonia Shiel, currently in production and commissioned by VISUAL Carlow, for exhibition there from 30 September 2023.
-What we see at Kunstverein Aughrim is a reflection of Shiel’s working processes and a portal into the sublime and slippery new world that she is conjuring.
+It sits aside a major new body of work by the artist that is on view at VISUAL Carlow until January 2024.
+What we see at Kunstverein Aughrim is a reflection of Shiel’s working processes and a portal into the sublime and slippery world that her work conjures.

 Kunstverein Aughrim’s ongoing collaboration with Sonia Shiel is made possible with the support of the Arts Council.